WITHPROJECTS/withpro-gulp-js/README.md

 }
 ```

-key of jsConcat property is output file path form conf.path.src.js.
+Key of concat property is output file path form conf.path.src.js.
-if you set key as 'concat/hoge.js', output to conf.path.src.js + concat/hoge.js.
+If you set key as 'concat/hoge.js', output to conf.path.src.js + concat/hoge.js.